shahzaibkhalid/mern-app-generator/README.md

 git push heroku master
 ```
 And within a few seconds, your application will be live at [https://my-app.herokuapp.com/](https://my-app.herokuapp.com/).

+## Why Use This?
+If you're getting started with MERN stack, you'll find that it's somewhat troublesome to bring together all the pieces of your application.
+You'd likely use MERN App Generator, because it excludes you of:

+- Manually creating your application skeleton
+- Manually configuring your application
+- Manually installing necessary packages
+- Manually preparing your application production build
+- Manually preparing your application for deployment

+## Contributing
+This project aims at covering wide areas related to whole MERN ecosystem and thus requires active contributors to maintain the project efficiently.
+If you want to contribute, write to me at `me@shahzaibkhalid.com`.

 ## License
 MERN App Generator is licensed under the [MIT License](https://github.com/shahzaibkhalid/mern-app-generator/blob/master/LICENSE).